What is Low E Glass?

 How does Low E Glass work in different environments?

-In predominantly heating environments, IntelliGlass reflects furnace heat back into the home, reducing the burden on the furnace, yet keeping your home warm and comfortable.
-Some solar radiation passes through the glass, acting as a source of free energy.
-Most UV radiation is blocked, while a high amount of visible light shines through.
+• Predominantly Heating Environments: IntelliGlass reflects furnace heat back into the home, reducing the burden on the furnace while keeping your home warm and comfortable.
+Some solar radiation passes through the glass, providing a source of free energy.
+Most UV radiation is blocked, ensuring a high amount of visible light shines through.
+For extremely cold climates, a hard-coat Low-E glass might be advantageous as it allows some short-wave infrared energy to enter, aiding in heating during those chilly months.

 What about Gas Filling?
 Is it really in there?